 Letter Interpretation Numerical Value Numeric Grade

 Α Excellent 4.0 90.00-100.00%

 В Good 3.0 80.00-89.99%

 С Average 2.0 70.00-79.99%

 F Failing 0.0 Up to 69.99%

 AU Audit Not Computed

-Incomplete Not Computed
+I Incomplete Not Computed

-W Withdrawal Not Computed (prior to 50% completion)
+W Withdrawal Not Computed

+(prior to 50% completion)

 WF Withdrawn past midpoint of course 0.0

 WM Withdrawal/ Military Duty Not Computed

 WNA Withdrawal/No Attendance Not Computed

 Р Pass Not Computed

-Т Transfer Credit Not Computed
+T Transfer Credit Not Computed

-wco Withdrawal due to Covid-19 Not Computed for Satisfactory Academic Progress Z A grade of 'Z' indicates that th acceptable progress in the didactic clinical component; however, for interruption beyond the control of fault of the student, the cour completed.
-The 'Z' indicates that externship was the portion of the co clinical section will have to be comp be issued.
-This situation is us explanatory information that cove further directions to the students of portion of a course that involved a some reason, event, or course Keiser University and involving no rse was not capable of being t the clinical, field placement, or purse that was not completed; that leted before a final letter grade can ually associated with additional rs the make-up work or provides
+wco Withdrawal due to Covid-19 Not Computed for Satisfactory Academic Progress

+Z A grade of 'Z' indicates that the acceptable progress in the didactic clinical component; however, for interruption beyond the control of fault of the student, the courcompleted.
+The 'Z' indicates that externship was the portion of the colinical section will have to be completed.
+This situation is us explanatory information that cover further directions to the students of A some reason, event, or course Keiser University and involving no rese was not capable of being to the clinical, field placement, or course that was not completed; that leted before a final letter grade can ually associated with additional ers the make-up work or provides